-Financial institutions and retailers nationwide are starting to see a slowdown in penny circulation and availability following the U.S. Treasury‘s decision to end production of the coin.
+Financial institutions and retailers nationwide are noticing a slowdown in the circulation and availability of pennies now that production has ended.
 To serve all customers fairly, The Merrimack is limiting penny transactions and change orders.
 While this shift may raise questions and concerns, The Merrimack is committed to helping customers and businesses navigate the change with confidence.

 Why is Production Ending?